 - The repeated usage of land over a long period of time without taking adequate measures to conserve and manage has lead to degradation of land.

-Given below are some of the ways through which land degradation can be reduced and brought down to a minimum extent:
+Given below are some ways through which land degradation can be reduced and brought down to a minimum extent:

 - Proper and adequate methods of grazing